Discover Marseille: A Mediterranean Gem

 **We ate at the small restaurant close by.
 It took over an hour to get our lunch.
 They told us it was Sunday, so!!!

-Although the Saint Laurent Church appears rather plain-looking, it is worth visiting if you go inside.
+Although the Saint Laurent Church may appear rather plain from the outside, it is worth visiting once you go inside.

-It is not far from Fort Saint-Jean, located on the small hilltop of Saint Laurent, now called La Tourette.
+It is not far from Fort Saint-Jean, situated on the small hilltop of Saint-Laurent, now known as La Tourette.
 The Saint Laurent Church overlooks the Old Port.

 The Old Port of Marseille, known as “Vieux-Port,” is a historic and vibrant area that has been the city’s heart for centuries.